 Economics offers three majors and two minors that allow you to focus your studies: the comprehensive business economics major, liberal arts economics major or minor, and teaching economics major or minor.

-To students thinking about majoring in economics, I would note that economics is a way of seeing and thinking about the world.
+Economics is a way of seeing and thinking about the world.
 It is an exciting field of study and the tools and skills that you learn can be applied to so many things in your life.
 More and more companies now look for people with statistical and econometric skills to analyze data and make conclusions and recommendations.

 What is a comprehensive major?